exyte/fan-menu/README.md

 Fan-menu bases on [Macaw](https://github.com/exyte/Macaw), vector graphics Swift library.
 Because of that fan-menu could be easily modified and improved for your purposes.

-All source code is in one single file called FanMenuView.swift.
+All source code is in one single file called FanMenu.swift.
 To modify menu simply copy this file and apply necessary changes.
 With fan-menu and Macaw you could make awesome menus!

 <img src="http://i.imgur.com/1JXF60f.gif" height="500">